 National Sports Museum

-The National Sports Museum is located inside the MCG and honours AFL, cricket, Olympic Games and soccer, among other popular sports.
-Sporty children will love to immerse themselves in the game related artefacts and interactive technology.
+The National Sports Museum is located inside the MCG.
+Honouring, AFL, cricket, Olympic Games and soccer, among other popular sports.
+Moreover, sporty children will love to immerse themselves in the game related artefacts and interactive technology.
 During school holidays, the museum runs special events for kids.

 For more information: